integrations/terraform-provider-github/website/docs/d/organization_team_sync_groups.html.markdown

 ## Attributes Reference

- * `group` - An Array of GitHub Identity Provider Groups.
+ * `groups` - An Array of GitHub Identity Provider Groups.
 Each `group` block consists of the fields documented below.

 ___